 Want to be a fat-burning machine without having to count calories?
 Here’s a few ideas on how to get into ketosis faster on a low carb diet.

 Do you want to look leaner for bikini season?
 Yoga pants starting to feel a little tighter?
-One way to burn fat fast is to get into ketosis.
+One way to burn fat fast is to go on a ketogenic diet.

-Ketosis, the physiological process of burning stored fat instead of sugar, can be achieved within a short amount of time.
+The physiological process of burning stored fat instead of sugar, can be achieved within a short amount of time after following a strict keto diet.
 It is possible to get there in a day.
-In fact, some people show you how to get into ketosis in 24 hours.
+In fact, some people show you how to get into ketosis, this fat burning state, in 24 hours.

 Fasting has been used for thousands of years by virtually every religion and traditional society.
 There are some people who think that a complete fast (not just intermittent fasting) is a way to get into ketosis faster.

-But the great thing about getting into ketosis is you can eat until your heart—er, stomach—is content.
+But the great thing about following a ketogenic diet is that you can eat until your heart—er, stomach—is content.
 You just have to eat enough of the right foods.
 And, of course, eat very little of the wrong foods.

 Is getting into ketosis safe without a doctor?

-Before reviewing how to get into ketosis quickly, just in case you’re not familiar with ketosis, a quick background:
+Before reviewing how to get into ketosis quickly, let’s take a look at a quick background:

 The ketogenic diet was designed as an anti-seizure protocol in 1924 by Dr. Russell Wilder at the Mayo Clinic, according to The Charlie Foundation.